Advance Notice Permits full?

 How Do I apply for a Short Notice Permit?

 You can apply just like an Advance Notice Permit, in person, email, fax, phone, by radio.
-Do not apply prior to 7 a.m. as your permit may be denied or put in a lesser order of priority.
+Do not apply prior to 7 a.m.
+48 hours in advance of your entry date as your permit may be denied or put in a lesser order of priority.
 Vessel operators may apply for private vessel permits by fax, phone, radio, email, or in person at the Bartlett Cove Visitor Information Station.
-In addition, vessel operators may apply for short notice permits at the Hoonah office during normal business hours Monday through Friday.
-Please note that this office is staffed only intermittently.
+To arrange for tribal access, please contact Julie Jackson, HIA, 907-945-3545.

 What if two permits are submitted for at the same time?